Axiom Works

 Tech Stack

-• Rust, 14 crates, 26.8K LOC
+• Rust — 14 crates, 26.8K lines of code

-• No third-party dependencies for core
+• Zero runtime dependencies for the core engine

 What It Solves

-• No audit trail for AI interactions
+• Compliance requires an audit trail for AI use — SecureLLM provides one

 Roadmap